Farming & Livestock

 Heavy horses can be seen hauling carts and helping with haymaking and harvesting, and Sussex oxen are being trained to pull a cart and plough.
 Woolly-faced Southdown sheep graze the downland turf and, in spring, lambs are folded in traditional sheepfolds.

 Sussex light hens (plus Sid the cockerel) peck in the straw around the Tudor farmstead and stables, and Embden geese graze in the apple orchard.
-Pigs, usually Tamworths, are lent to the Museum in the warmer months.
+Pigs, this year the Oxford Sandy and Black breed, are lent to the Museum in the warmer months.
 They are housed in an enclosure opposite Tindalls Cottage – you can see them from the spring until the autumn.

 Traditional cereal and root crops, hops and flax are grown in the Museum’s fields and around the Tudor farmstead.
 In the late summer, the wheat is reaped and stacked in traditional stooks, before being threshed at the Autumn Countryside Show using a steam-powered threshing machine.
 The separated grain is used to feed the chickens, whilst the combed wheat reed is used as thatching straw for some of the Museum’s buildings.